Love Takes On Many

-We are capable of a certain degree of self learning: Don’t get too close to the cliff’s edge, stay away from freaky looking insects, thorns hurt.
+We are capable of a certain degree of self-learning: Don’t get too close to the cliff’s edge, stay away from freaky-looking insects, thorns hurt.

 Education is social – Even moral education.

-Each generation naturally adopts the characteristics, attitudes, lifestyles and knowledge of the forebears.
+Each generation naturally adopts the characteristics, attitudes, lifestyles, and knowledge of the forebears.

-Security is social – Not only do the people we grow up with teach us what is right and wrong, they also condition the amiability of the relationship we have with them on our agreeing with them.
+Security is social – Not only do the people we grow up with teach us what is right and wrong, but they also condition the amiability of the relationship we have with them on our agreeing with them.

 Adopting different religious views to your parents creates friction, at least, and in some cases results in feuds.
 The only way to avoid the conflict is to remain the same.

 That means once a family tradition is set, right or wrong, children may be hesitant to change.
 The hesitation factor only strengthens as the children grow older.

 The motive is to stay clear of potential unpleasantness.
 The outcome is faith can wait.

 I just read the book Heaven: Our Enduring Fascination with the Afterlife by Lisa Miller.